moguries/dahack/README.md

 ## Instrutions
 1. clone and launch the github repo
+2. install the dependencies in requirements.txt
-2. run the app3.py file
+3. run the app3.py file
-3. download the crime_hotspots_csv files and upload them onto the website
+4. download the crime_hotspots_csv files and upload them onto the website

 ## Usages